asmuth/clip/fnordmetric-doc/src/classic_index.md

     gem install fnordmetric

-FnordMetric is based on ruby eventmachine and needs to run in a seperate ruby process.
+FnordMetric is based on ruby eventmachine and needs to run in a separate ruby process.
 The preferred way to start it is to create a ruby file (where you put your DSL statements) and execute it (more about that in [Running FnordMetric](/documentation/classic_running_fm))